-3 hours-if enrolled in RN to BSN concentration (0341), a grade of "C" or better in previous RN to BSN courses.
-All others, with permission from instructor.
-Designed to identify and examine current issues affecting the nursing profession.
+3 hours-Departmental Approval; Designed to identify and examine current issues affecting the nursing profession.
 Topics will vary dependent upon current issues.
-Asynchronous online delivery of course work may include but is not limited to; assignments, discussions, APA format portfolio papers, and computer simulated labs.
+Asynchronous online delivery of course work may include but is not limited to: assignments, discussions, APA format portfolio papers, and computer-simulated labs.
+(Full acceptance to the Nursing Program required.)